 In Beacon and Probe Response and FD frames, a FILS iIndication element is included by an AP with dot11FILSActivated value of true.
 FILS iIndication element indicates properties of the FILS authentication protocol used and also indicates if concurrent IP address assignment is performed by the AP.
 The IP address type is also indicated.
 [CID 4787]

 When FILS shared key authentication[13/1354r2] is used, an AP can indicate up to 7 domains[CID 2380] that the AP is connected to using the hashed domain name field of the Domain Information field of the FILS Indication element.
 The domain name is set to the domain[CID 2380] as defined in IETF RFC 6696.
 For each of the indicated domain names, the FILS element carries a 2 octet hash of the network domain name and the IP address type of the corresponding domain.
-The hash of the domain name ([CID 2726]RFC 1035 “Preferred Name Syntax” compliant) is computed as follows:
+The hash of the domain name ([CID 2726]RFC 1035 “c” compliant) is computed as follows:

-H = L(CRC-32(D,0,16) [CID 2092 (ed note, this is exactly as presented in the resolution but is it right?)]
+H = L(CRC-32(ToLowerCase(D)),0,16) [CID 2092 (ed note, this is exactly as presented in the resolution but is it right?)]

 where: